 Lidia Fleitas is one of The Family Place’s longest standing employees.
 With over 15 years of experience serving the Latino community at TFP, Lidia has flourished in a variety of different roles and responsibilities.
 She has worked in both direct services and administration.
 Lidia is fluent in Spanish and English and has roots in Latin America.
 She relates well to The Family Place participants, has two children of her own and brings a wealth of knowledge to her present position at The Family Place.
 Lidia has a keen ability to connect the participants to a wide array of community resources.
 She helps participants feel welcome at The Family Place and normalizes their experience in a new and different culture.
 Her long-standing tenure at The Family Place provides for a sense of confidence to the participants as they come to TFP to take advantage of a variety of educational and emergency services.

 Ingrid Orjuela joined The Family Place in June 2012 as the Assistant Coordinator for the HIPPY Program.
 Ingrid studied Social Communication at the Universidad Santo Tomas, in her native Colombia, and from an early age has been interested in social issues.
 During the academic career she became involved in different activities and organization such as the YMCA and the Colombian Government in the Republic Vice-presidential program within the observatory for land mines.
-It was this last experience that made her decide to continue contributing with her perspective and philosophy of life to the wellbeing of her community, most of all to the wellbeing of children.
-In 2007, Ingrid travelled to London, England to study English at Malvern House.
+It was this last experience that made her decide to continue contributing with her perspective and philosophy of life to the well-being of her community, most of all to the well-being of children.
+In 2007, Ingrid traveled to London, England to study English at Malvern House.
 In the same year she was also able to receive a diploma from Oxford College.
 It was in 2011 that Ingrid came to the United States where she volunteered for six months at La Clínica del Pueblo, supporting the communication department.
 Ingrid feels proud and blessed to be a Latina working with the Latino community in a foreign country.

 HIPPY Home Visitor